PrivateAIM/documentation/src/showcases/cord/cord_demo.md

 #### Step 3.2 - Write your analysis code
 You can write your analysis code in any IDE.
 We suggest to use PyCharm for Python and RStudio for R code.
-The following examples will be executed at each station.
+The following examples will be executed at each node.
 Please get familiar with the following Python or R code:

 R demo trains code is documented here: [R CORD documentation](cord_r.md)